Federal Union Preps for Action Against RIF Appeal Rule

 AFGE – which is the largest union representing federal government employees – explained that the proposed rule published by OPM on Feb.
 10 in the Federal Register would take the RIF appeals role away from the Merit Systems Protection Board (MSPB).

-MSPB was created in 1979 as a federal agency to guard federal government merit systems, protect government employees against improper management actions. and decide appeals of employee firings and suspensions.
+MSPB was created in 1979 as a federal agency to guard federal government merit systems, protect government employees against improper management actions, and decide appeals of employee firings and suspensions.

 AFGE said the administration’s proposed rule “is upending that statutory framework to make it easier for agencies to terminate federal workers with impunity.”